ibm-cloud-docs/cis/rate-limiting.md

 CIS automatically enforces the rate limits to protect your login page.

-## Getting the rate-limiting rule entry point for the API
+## Getting the rate-limiting rule entrypoint for the API
 {: #get-ratelimit-rule-entry-point-api}
 {: api}

-All rate-limiting rule API operations require a `RULESET_ID` of the entry point ruleset for the rate-limiting rules phase.
-This entry point ruleset might exist or needs to be created if it does not exist.
+All rate-limiting rule API operations require a `RULESET_ID` of the entrypoint ruleset for the rate-limiting rules phase.
+This entrypoint ruleset might exist or needs to be created if it does not exist.

-Follow these steps to get the rate-limiting rule entry point ruleset:
+Follow these steps to get the rate-limiting rule entrypoint ruleset:

 1. Set up your API environment with the correct variables.
 1. Store the following values in variables to be used in the API command: